Climbing the Great Wall of China

 My next Great Wall of China trip will be to walk from Zhengbeilou all the way to Mutianyu.

-More tips for China
+More Tips for Traveling in China

-Save this to Pinterest:
+Save this to Pinterest

 the great wall of china